haenno/pyIpScanAndWebCrawl/README.md

  - Implement running the different tasks (scanning, collecting data, making screenshots) as a service, the services then start- and stoppable over the web interface

 ### Changelog

 2020-10-24:
  - Replace storage in files with a database of some kind
+ - Changed screenshot function: Running on its own, outside of scan function.

 2020-10-22:
  - Implement collection of HTTP headers